MaxOffice/VBA-Excel/README.md

 1. Download the MaxOffice-Excel-Macros-Collection.xlsm file from the [latest release](https://github.com/MaxOffice/VBA-Excel/releases/latest).
 2. Open it, remembering to enable macro content.
 Keep it open.
 3. Invoke any macro from the Macros button on the View ribbon tab, or the Efficiency 365 tab installed by the file.

-### To use an individual package

-1. Download the .xlsm file in the package's `Tests` subdirectory.
-2. Open it, remembering to enable macro content.
-3. Invoke the macro from the Macros button on the View ribbon tab.

-## To use packages of your choice

-1. Create or open a .xlsm file
-2. Use `File/Import File...` to import all files found directly under all your chosen package subdirectories.
-These may include `.bas`, `.cls`, `.frm` and `.frx` files.
-Do  not import anything in the `Tests` subdirectories.
-3. Save the file, and keep it open.
-4. Invoke any macro from the Macros button on the View ribbon tab.